Home / Topics / How Are You Feeling Today Questions

 How are you feeling today questions work best when they move beyond a yes-or-no answer and help people describe what is actually going on.

-This collection highlights prompts from How Are We All? that work well as emotional check-ins, mood questions, and thoughtful daily self-reflection starters.
+This collection highlights questions from How Are We All? that work well as emotional check-ins, mood questions, and thoughtful daily self-reflection starters.

 What makes a good emotional check-in question